eparey/pesci/wiki/Input-Files.md

 Single-cell gene expression counts can be provided in any of the following formats: (1) a **sparse expression matrix** (a CellRanger-like directory), (2) a **scanpy h5ad** file **OR** (3) a **dense expression matrix**.
 It is also possible to provide several input files for a single species, for instance in cases where several libraries were sequenced and stored in distinct files (please see the examples page #linktodo).
 Depending on input format, an additional file giving the **cell barcode to cell cluster correspondence** might be necessary.

-On this page, we describe input formats and provide example code showing how to convert a **Seurat object** into accepted formats.
+On this page, we describe all accepted input formats and provide example code to convert **Seurat Objects** into these formats.

 > [!WARNING]
-> Two important aspects of data preparation for pesci are to ensure (i) that **gene ids** (or gene names) are the **same across the provided gene expression matrix and gene orthology file** and (ii) that gene ids are **unique to each species** (if unsure, we recommend adding a species prefix to gene names, i.e. for instance Procro_TTN and Cragig_TTN).
+> Two important aspects of data preparation for pesci are to ensure (i) that **gene ids** (or gene names) are the **same across the provided gene expression matrix and gene orthology file** and (ii) that these gene ids are **unique to each species** (if unsure, we recommend adding a species prefix to gene names, *i.e.* for instance Procro_TTN and Cragig_TTN for the gene encoding TTN).

 ### Orthology file

-The gene orthology file should be a two-columns file, either tab- or comma-separated.
+The gene orthology file is a **two-columns** file, either **tab- (.tsv)** or **comma-separated (.csv)**.
 It can be compressed (.gz or .gz2) or uncompressed.
-Apart from this, the expected format is flexible, accommodating inputs from different sources: simple csv or tsv, broccoli, ensembl biomart or orthofinder (see examples below).
-Also see real example in #filelinktodo.
+Apart from this two rules, the expected format is flexible, accommodating inputs from different sources: simple .csv or .tsv files, broccoli, ensembl biomart or orthofinder (see examples below).
+A real example (Oyster-larvae vs Flatworm-larvae comparison) can also be found in #linktodo.

-- **Example 1:** simple csv or tsv
+- **Example 1:** simple .csv or .tsv

     csv
     ```
     Procro_TTN,Cragig_TTN
     Procro_g1332,Cragig_g145